Today's recipe is for white bean soup with bacon and kale.

 Throw in the onion, carrots and celery.
 Saute until soft.
 Add parsley and garlic and cook for about one minute.
 Set aside until beans are ready.

-After beans have soaked, throw away soaking water and add beans to Dutch oven.
+After beans have soaked, rinse them and add beans to Dutch oven.

 Add dried sage, bay leaf and chicken broth.
 Bring to a boil.
 Turn down to a low simmer and keep lid on, but slightly ajar and cook for 45 minutes to an hour or until beans are as soft as you'd like them.